-Our businesses could also suffer losses due to climate change.
-Climate change is systemic in nature and is a significant long-term driver of both financial and non-financial risks.
-Climate change related impacts include physical risks from changing climatic conditions and transition risks such as changes to laws and regulations, technology development and disruptions and consumer preferences.
-A failure to respond to the potential and expected impacts of climate change may affect MBL Group's performance and could have wide-ranging impacts for the MBL Group.
-These include, but are not limited to, impacts on the probability of default and losses arising from defaults, asset valuations and collateral, may result in litigation, regulatory action, negative publicity or other reputational harm or could prompt us to exit certain businesses altogether.
+Our response to climate change, our climate strategies, policies and disclosure, and/or our ability to achieve our climate-related goals and commitments (which are subject to risks and uncertainties, many of which are outside of our control) may affect MBL Group's performance and could have wide-ranging impacts for the MBL Group.
+These include, but are not limited to, impacts on the probability of default and losses arising from defaults, asset valuations and collateral, may result in litigation, regulatory scrutiny and/or action, negative publicity or other reputational harm, reduced investor and stakeholder confidence or could prompt us to exit certain businesses altogether.
 Failure to effectively manage these risks could adversely affect our business, prospects, reputation, financial performance or financial condition.